 Transcription

-There are mistakes that we all make when learning a new language and that block our progress.
+There are mistakes that we all make when learning a new language, and which block our progress.

-Today, we are going to see together 7 things that you may be doing, even certainly, and that are blocking your progress in French.
+Today, we're going to take a look at 7 things you might be doing, or even certainly are doing, that are blocking your progress in French.

 Of course, for each of these things that are blocking your progress, I'll give you some advice or solutions.

-You'll see, mistake number 7, it's very important.
+You'll see, mistake number 7 is very important.

-Almost all of you do it, and I myself, it is this thing that is blocking my progress in Italian and English.
+Almost all of you do it, and it's this very thing that's holding me back in my progress in Italian and English.

 Let's start right away with the first thing that blocks your progress.

-It is to put the subtitles in your language or in English when you watch a video in French.
+It's to set subtitles in your language or in English when you watch a video in French.

 A video on YouTube, a movie or a series.

-You think it helps you understand better and it does because in reality you can't even hear French.
+You think it helps you understand, and it does, because in reality you can't even hear French.

 You just read the subtitles.

 As a result, you don't learn any new words.
-You don't test your French skills at all and that's a shame.
+You're not testing your French skills at all, and that's a shame.

 I really advise you to put the subtitles always in French.

-Of course, there are words you won't understand, but there are also many words you will learn and understand through context.
+Of course, there are words you won't understand, but there are also many words you'll learn and understand thanks to the context.

 And those words, I promise you, you're going to remember them for a lot longer because you learned them in a situation.

-If there are words that you don't understand at all when you watch a video in French, I advise you to write them down and check their meanings later, when you finish your movie or series.
+If there are words you don't understand at all when you watch a video in French, I suggest you write them down and check out their meanings later, when you finish your film or series.

 You'll see, it will really help you get back into the context and memorize those new words.